microsoft/vstest-docs/RFCs/0029-Debugging-External-Test-Processes.md

 }
 ```

 2. Introduce a new `ITestExecutor2` interface that inherits [`ITestExecutor`](https://github.com/microsoft/vstest/blob/master/src/Microsoft.TestPlatform.ObjectModel/Adapter/Interfaces/ITestExecutor.cs#L15) and adds the following `ShouldAttachToTestHost()` API.
 Newer adapters can choose to implement `ITestExecutor2` instead of `ITestExecutor`.
-This would allow them to control the behavior of the test host when attaching the debugger to the process indicated by the adapter.
-If all the tests to be executed by the current adapter need to run in a separate test host, then the Test Platform and Visual Studio can avoid attaching debugger to the `testhost*.exe` process.
+If implemented, `ITestExecutor.ShouldAttachToTestHost()` is invoked before `ITestExecutor.RunTests()` is invoked for any test execution. `ITestExecutor2.ShouldAttachToTestHost()` is provided the same set of inputs as `ITestExecutor.RunTests()`.
+This allows adapters to control whether or not the debugger should be attached to `testhost*.exe` for the subsequent invocation of `ITestExecutor.RunTests()` with the same inputs.

 ```
 namespace Microsoft.VisualStudio.TestPlatform.ObjectModel.Adapter